cory321/Hemsy/docs/architecture/coding-standards.md

 ## 1. Introduction

-This document defines the coding standards for all developers and AI agents working on Threadfolio V2.
+This document defines the coding standards for all developers and AI agents working on Hemsy.
 These standards are **mandatory** and ensure consistency, maintainability, and quality across the codebase.

-**Note**: Threadfolio V2 is a mobile-first web application built with Next.js.
+**Note**: Hemsy is a mobile-first web application built with Next.js.
 While we prioritize mobile user experience and performance, we are not implementing PWA features or offline functionality at this time to reduce complexity.

 ### Key Documents to Read First